MilanZerbin/turing2ds/README.md

 ## The Project

-The code is separated into four main components:
+The code is separated into three main components:

 - [ ] A library defining Turing Machines and visualizing them
 - [ ] A library defining generalized shift dynamics and visualizing them
 - [ ] A library defining PL-fold maps on the Unit Square and visualizing them
-- [ ] A library defining Dynamical Systems on the Disk and visualizing them

 On top of this sits the main file, which upon execution guides the user to defining a Turing-Machine and providing an Input Band.
 Upon finishing, it will provide an Animation of said Turing Machine in all 4 described Versions.